 This course is an introduction to modern astronomy and astrophysics.
 Starting from basic physical principles, we will begin with a number of practical problems in observational astronomy: the location of stars in the sky, optical telescopes and detectors, and measuring the brightness of stars and galaxies.
 From here, we will go on to discuss the formation, evolution, and death of stars and how these astronomical processes have influenced the world around us.
 Finally, we will end with a discussion of cosmological evolution from the big bang onward.
 Previously PS 0255.

+PHYS 2260 Introduction to Biomedical Optics

+1 Credit

+3 Credits

+3 Credits

+3 Credits

-PHYS 2260 Introduction to Biomedical Optics 3 Credits 3 Credits Prerequisites: MATH 2251 (concurrency allowed); PHYS 1172.
+Prerequisites: MATH 2251 (concurrency allowed); PHYS 1172.
 This Introduction to Biomedical Optics course provides an opportunity for students to be introduced to an exciting area in biophotonics.
 It would introduce students to some of the optical methods in non-invasive medical diagnostics and imaging.
 Students would learn about basics of tissue optics, elastic scattering, absorption, fluorescence and Raman spectroscopies, and photon transport in random media, Monte Carlo simulations, microscopy, ultrafast lasers and detection systems.
 Applications would include non-invasive detection of cancer, atherosclerosis, and optical tomography.
 Previously PS 0260.

-PHYS 2265 Introduction to Geophysical Fluid Dynamics 3 Credits Prerequisite: PHYS 1172.
+PHYS 2265 Introduction to Geophysical Fluid Dynamics Prerequisite: PHYS 1172.

 This course presents the field of geophysical fluid dynamics.
 After an overview of Earth's energy balance, students will spend the first half of the semester learning dynamics and consider how Earth's rotation alters large-scale flows in the ocean and atmosphere.
 After a study of the circulation of the ocean and the atmosphere, students will learn how the ocean and atmosphere couple to create the climate system, including the current climate system as well as natural and anthropogenic variations in the climate system.
 Students will gain experience in creating computational models of the ocean, atmosphere, and climate.

+PHYS 2285 Modern Physics

+3 Credits

-PHYS 2285 Modern Physics Prerequisites: MATH 2243 (concurrency allowed); PHYS 1172.
+Prerequisites: MATH 2243 (concurrency allowed); PHYS 1172.
 This course introduces modern physics, i.e., the physics of the 20th century.
 The basic ideas that led to the formulation of quantum mechanics together with Einstein's theories of relativity provided a means to explore many new aspects of the physical world.
 This course examines the discovery of quanta of energy; Einstein's Special Theory of Relativity; the Bohr model of the atom; wave mechanics, angular momentum, and spin; various aspects of quantum mechanics that explain much of the subatomic world; and aspects of atomic and nuclear physics including solid-state physics and superconductivity.
 The course also examines several of the major experimental observations that support and confirm these new theories.
 Previously PS 0285.

+PHYS 2285L Modern Experimental Methods Lab

+2 Credits

-PHYS 2285L Modern Experimental Methods Lab 2 Credits Fee: \$75 Science Lab Fee Prerequisite: PHYS 2285.
+Fee: \$100 Science Lab Fee Prerequisite: PHYS 2285.

 This course offers lab experience in modern experimental methods and techniques.
 It involves lab investigation of fundamental concepts in modern physics including atomic, nuclear, solid-state, x-ray, acoustic, superconductivity, and quantum physics.
 Lab procedures emphasize hands-on work with basic experimental equipment such as vacuum systems, power supplies, electronics and instrumentation, detectors, diagnostic techniques, computer interfaces, data acquisition and control, hardware and software, etc. This lab course gives students maximum opportunity to work on their own with minimum supervision.
 Previously PS 0204L.

-PHYS 3215 Computational Physics 3 Credits Prerequisite: PHYS 2285.
-In this course students will learn numerical methods to solve scientific problems and to integrate the use of the computer into their research.
-The course will cover numerical methods to solve integrals, differential equations, partial differential equations, systems of linear equations, and to model random processes.
-Problems that will be solved in this class include: Laplace equation, chaotic pendulum, Schrodinger's equation, and magnetic and electric field calculations.
-The programming languages that will be used in this course are high level languages, such as C and C++, whose basic syntax will be taught in class.
-Previously PS 0215.
-PHYS 3222 Modern Optics 3 Credits Corequisite: PHYS 3222L.
+PHYS 2286 Modern Physics II: Applications of Quanta and Relativity

 Prerequisite: PHYS 2285.
-Starting with a review of electromagnetic wave theory and the differential wave equation, this course covers the propagation of light from a scattering and an electromagnetic wave phenomena point of view.
-The course investigates superposition, polarization, interference, and diffraction in detail and discusses the photon theory of light along with the photoelectric effect.
-The course covers the basic theory of coherence with its contemporary application to lasers and additional selected topics in applied optical devices, stressing the application of theory to devices and observations.
-Previously PS 0222.
-PHYS 3222L Modern Optics Lab 1 Credit Fee: \$75 Science Lab Fee Corequisite: PHYS 3222.
-In this lab course, student experiments include measurement of the photoelectric effect, electro-optic phenomena, diffraction phenomena, spectroscopy, interferometry, interference effects, and optical heterodyning.
-Students may (and are encouraged to) develop relevant experiments.
-The course requires comprehensive lab reports.
-Previously PS 0206L.
-PHYS 3241 Thermal and Statistical Physics 3 Credits Prerequisite: PHYS 2285.